 The question of how often you should switch out your air filter depends on a array of factors.
 The type of filter your system requires, the number of people living in your home, the presence of indoor pets and whether there is construction or other external influencers near your home influencing your indoor air quality should be taken into consideration.

-As a general rule, Service Experts’ NATE-certified service technicians recommend checking your filter monthly, especially during the winter season.
+As a general rule, Service Experts’ ACE-certified service technicians recommend checking your filter monthly, especially during the winter season.
 If the filter looks dirty, you should replace it.
 Additionally, if you have pets in your home, look at changing your filter more often as a result of pet dander.
 And if you have someone in the home that suffers from allergies or asthma, replacing your air filter regularly will help to ease those symptoms.
 At a minimum, you should change the filter every three months.

 Changing out your air filter is a somewhat simple job that many homeowners choose to handle on their own.
 In many cases, the difficulty comes in understanding the importance of the task and making it a priority.

 Here are general guidelines to use when you discover a dirty air filter that needs to be replaced:

 - Determine what size air filter is the right fit for your unit and purchase the filter (available at home stores, hardware stores and local HVAC contractors).